saucelabs-training/automation-best-practices-java/README.md

 1. Free [Sauce account](https://saucelabs.com/sign-up)
 2. Request [Demo Secreener account](https://saucelabs.com/demo-request-vt). **!You must request this at least a week before the workshop as it's a manual process to add users.**

+### Get your usernames/api keys

+1. Save somewhere your Sauce Labs Username and Access Key by going to the [Sauce Labs user settings page](https://app.saucelabs.com/user-settings)
+2. Save somewhere your Screener API Key by going to the [API key](https://screener.io/v2/account/api-key) page in your Screener settings

 ### Local environment setup

 Fork then clone the repo